 Interest Rate Risk: Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 The money market mutual funds and Florida Prime have a weighted average maturity of less than 90 days, resulting in minimal interest rate risk.
-The Palm Beach County Investment Pool Portfolio has an effective duration of approximately 0.6 years.
+The Palm Beach County Investment Pool Portfolio has an effective duration of approximately 0.2 years.
 The Authority's investment policy limits the maturity of investments to match cash and anticipated cash flow requirements.
 The investment in GNMA and FNMA securities are subject to interest rate risk as a function of the length of time to maturity (generally greater than 10 years) and are based on pools of residential home mortgage loans which are subject to prepayments and, therefore, are highly sensitive to changes in interest rates.
-The table below summarizes the scheduled maturities of these securities at September 30, 2022.
+The table below summarizes the scheduled maturities of these securities at September 30, 2023.

+Fair Value of Investment Maturities

-Fair V Maturities ne to e Years Six to en Years ore Than n Years FNMA Certificates bearing Interest at 5.49% \$ - \$ 36,085 \$ 63,213 GNMA Certificates bearing Interest at 5.49% - 7.00% 16,929 180,816 \$ 16,929 \$ 216,901 \$ 63,213
+ne to Six to Than

+FNMA Certificates bearing Interest at 5.49% \$ Years - \$ en Years 87,743 \$ Years -

+GNMA Certificates bearing Interest at 5.49% - 7.00% 9,78 6 151,502 -

+\$ 9,786 \$ 238,975 \$

 Credit Risk: Credit risk is the risk that an issuer will not fulfill its obligations.
 The Authority's investment policy addresses credit risk by limiting allowable investments to the Florida Prime Fund, deposits with a financial institution meeting the requirements of a Florida qualified public depository, Securities Exchange Commission registered money market funds with the highest credit quality rating from a Nationally Recognized Statistical Rating Organization (NRSRO), and securities guaranteed by the U.S. Government.
 The policy also provides that the Authority may provide funding for or acquire an interest in first or second mortgage loans, custodial receipts or any other loan made in conjunction with a qualified housing development as defined by Florida Statutes.
 The security rating by a Nationally Recognized Statistical Rating Organization is an indication of credit risk.
-The Palm Beach County

-Investment Pool consists of investments that comply with the Authority's investment policy with an average credit rating of AA+/Aal/AA+.
-The GNMA and FNMA securities are rated AA+ and the Florida Prime Fund, Federated Government Obligations Tax-Managed Fund, Fidelity Governmental Fund, Goldman Sachs Financial Square Government Fund, and Fidelity Institutional Money Market Treasury Portfolio are rated AAAm by Standard & Poor's at September 30, 2022.
+The Palm Beach County Investment Pool consists of investments that comply with the Authority's investment policy with an average credit rating of AA+/Aal/AA+.
+The GNMA and FNMA securities are rated AA+ and the Florida Prime Fund, Federated Government Obligations Tax-Managed Fund, Fidelity Governmental Fund, Goldman Sachs Financial Square Government Fund, and Fidelity Institutional Money Market Treasury Portfolio are rated AAAm by Standard & Poor's at September 30, 2023.

 Custodial Credit Risk: Custodial credit risk is defined as the risk that the Authority may not recover the securities held by another party in the event of a financial failure.
-The Authority's investment policy for custodial credit risk requires all investment securities to be held in the Authority's name by a third party safekeeping institution.
+The Authority's investment policy for custodial credit risk requires all investment securities to be held in the Authority's name by a third-party safekeeping institution.
 The investments in the Florida Prime Fund, Federated Government Obligations Tax-Managed Fund, Fidelity Governmental Fund, Goldman Sachs Financial Square Government Fund, Palm Beach County Investment Pool and Fidelity Institutional Money Market Treasury Portfolio are considered unclassified pursuant to the custodial credit risk categories.
 The investments in FNMA and GNMA securities are held by the Authority's safekeeping agent in the Authority's name.